shaq31415926/Sep-Bootcamp/README.md

-# Women in AI Data Engineering Bootcamp
+# Women in AI Data Analytics and Engineering Bootcamp

-This repository contains all the code from all the Data Engineering Bootcamp classes by Sarah Haq.
+This repository contains all the code from all the Bootcamp classes.